Frequently Asked Questions

 To submit a nomination, complete the nomination form by sending us the following information:

-- Three letters from organizations or individuals who also support the nomination.
+Three letters from organizations or individuals who also support the nomination and who can describe the unpaid, volunteer work done by the candidate.

 More information is available in the Nominate a Volunteer section.